heinrickturingan/DataExplore/README.md

 <h2> Objective </h2>
 <p>
 My objective is to create a template that can be use as a guide for creating a project that one can present to employers on applying for Data Analytics or Business Intelligence kind of job.
+I sm currently having a problem as my columns are not categorize yet and most are numerical.
+I am looking on how to change the numeric data and make them all category like dimension type.
 </p>

 <h2> Plan </h2>